-You may be wondering why start an online business in the first place.
+You may be wondering, why start an online business in the first place?
 Why not go with a brick-and-mortar one instead?

 However, with an online business, all you need is:

-But the point is that you don’t need to risk your life’s savings to become a (successful) online entrepreneur.
+In other words, launching an online business with $100 as a starting capital is feasible, and you don’t need to risk your life’s savings to become a successful online entrepreneur.

-Another advantage online businesses have over brick-and-mortar businesses is that they can stay open 24/7 (even through lockdowns and other disruptions).
+Another advantage online businesses have over brick-and-mortar businesses is that they can stay open 24/7, even through lockdowns and other disruptions.